-Police Fire Ambulance Australian police protect people The fire brigade extinguishes fires, Ambulances provide and properties, detect and prevent rescues people from fires in cars and immediate medical crime, and preserve peace for buildings, and helps in situations where attention in an emergency everyone.
-They are not connected gas or chemicals become a danger.
-As and emergency to the military or politics.
-The soon as a fire starts call 000 no matter transportation to hospital. police can help you feel safe how small or large the fire may be.
-To access
+Police Fire Ambulance Australian police protect people and properties, detect and prevent crime, and preserve peace for everyone.
+They are not connected to the military or politics.
+The police can help you feel safe The fire brigade extinguishes fires, rescues people from fires in cars and buildings, and helps in situations where gas or chemicals become a danger.
+As soon as a fire starts call 000 no matter how small or large the fire may be.
+Ambulances provide immediate medical attention in an emergency and emergency transportation to hospital.